What are some tips for integrating silence in your classroom?

 While it will likely feel a bit awkward the first few times you attempt the technique, I encourage you to keep at it.
 Students will begin to find their place–themselves–in those moments.
 If you are really curious about their individual journeys, ask them to journal about each experience.

-Silence can have profound implications in the teaching environment.
+Silence can have profound implications in the teaching environment, especially for gifted and talented students with busy brains and active hearts.
 I encourage every teacher to try building brief moments of silence into his or her daily routine.
 See what blossoms!